-- 5. Click OK. - 6.
+- 5. Select a Contact Category, if appropriate, from the Categories check boxes. - 6.
+Click OK. - 7.
 You are returned to the Address Book where the Contact has now been added. - Click OK to select the Contact and return to the Project Details Tab.
 To return to the Project Details Tab without selecting a Contact, click Cancel.